 We are currently working on:

-- Methane hydrates: predicting the fate of frozen methane in marine and permafrost environments under climate warming.
+- ice/hydrate-bearing sediments: predicting the fate of frozen methane and water in marine sediments and permafrost under climate warming or man-made perturbations.

 - Geologic carbon sequestration: improving our engineered capability to safely store CO2 underground away from the atmosphere.

 - Drylands hydrology: advancing our observational and predictive capabilities of the vadose zone to understand how climate change will impact water resources in water-stressed regions.

 - Soil biogeochemical processes: understanding and modeling the generation of greenhouse gases in soil and its subsequent exchange in the global carbon cycle.

 - Geothermal systems: understanding, modeling and engineering fluid-rock interactions to enable efficient extraction of heat from subsurface.